klingklangmatze/songmode/README.md

 -	No empty cells are allowed between filled cells (at least in the current version of the script)
 -	K2 starts/stops the Digitakt and the pattern sequence from the current frame position.
 K2 + Alt starts/stops the Digitakt and the pattern sequence from Bar 1.
 There is a play cursor that shows the active bar.
 The small circle on the right side, just next to the page indicator indicates on which page the play cursor is currently located.
 -	You can also activate/deactivate the loop mode in the parameter menu.
 When activated, the entire song or song section is looped.
+- The parameter menu allows you to save and load tracks as well as to delete the current sequence.

 #### Further aims
 -	I would like to extend the script so that you can change the order of pattern during playing and add a loop of a selected part.